lucrae/texlite/docs/DESCRIPTION.md

-TeXLite is a lightweight, open-source tool for writing standard LaTeX documents cleanly using Markdown-style syntax. **It's all about writing your LaTeX documents without distractions or overhead.**
+TeXLite is a lightweight, open-source tool for writing standard LaTeX documents cleanly using Markdown-style syntax. **It's all about writing your LaTeX documents without distractions or overhead.** For installation instructions, usage, and source code go to the [Official Website](https://lucienrae.com/texlite).